speced/bikeshed/README.md

 The preprocessor adds that automatically, so your spec source will have less noise in it.
 It does so by extracting a few pieces of metadata from the document.

-The first line of the spec should be an `<h1>` containing the spec's title.
+To trigger the full-spec boilerplate generation, just start your sepc with an `<h1>` containing the spec's title.
 Then, somewhere in the spec
 (it's recommended that it be put right after the title), a data block (`<pre>` or `<xmp>`) with class='metadata' must exist,